HerrTrust/BitBot/README.md

 All other settings are user preference and should be pretty self explanatory.

 # Usage

-Copy the config.sample.js file and name it config.js.

-Fill in the config.js file with relevant information.

 Execute the following command in the folder where you installed BitBot: